Correct-Syntax/Keep-Sabbath/README.md

 There is also an option to manually override it as well, which is useful for other Biblical Holy days.

-# Features
+## Features

-  * Simple setup
+- Simple setup
-  * 2 ways to use it
+- 2 ways to use it
-  * Automatically redirects when it is the 7th day Sabbath
+- Automatically redirects when it is the 7th day Sabbath
-  * Support for manual overriding
+- Support for manual overriding
-  * Supports Django 2.2, 3.0 +
+- Supports Django 3.2+

+## Requirements

+**Python 3.8 or higher**

+- ``django`` 3.2+
+- ``pytz``
+- ``solartime`` module (optional)

+## Documentation

+The documentation can be found in the demo: ``example/examplewebsite``.

-# Basis
+## Basis

 The timing is based on the understanding that the 7th-day Sabbath day starts on 6th day ("Friday") evening and ends on 7th day ("Saturday") evening, according to the Bible.

-*"If thou turn away thy foot from the sabbath, from doing thy pleasure on My holy day; and call the sabbath a delight, the holy of Yahweh, honourable; and shalt honour him, not doing thine own ways, nor finding thine own pleasure, nor speaking thine own words:
-Then shalt thou delight thyself in Yahweh; and I will cause thee to ride upon the high places of the earth, and feed thee with the heritage of Jacob thy father: for the mouth of Yahweh hath spoken it." -Isaiah 58:13-14*
+*"If thou turn away thy foot from the sabbath, from doing thy pleasure on My holy day; and call the sabbath a delight, the holy of Yahweh, honourable; and shalt honour him, not doing thine own ways, nor finding thine own pleasure, nor speaking thine own words: Then shalt thou delight thyself in Yahweh; and I will cause thee to ride upon the high places of the earth, and feed thee with the heritage of Jacob thy father: for the mouth of Yahweh hath spoken it." -Isaiah 58:13-14*

 There are many more verses regarding the importance of keeping the 7th-day Sabbath in the Bible.

-# Requirements

-  **Python 3.5 or higher**

-  * ``django`` 2.2, 3.0+
-  * ``pytz``
-  * ``solartime`` module (optional)

-# Documentation

-The documentation can be found in the Keep-Sabbath demo.

-# Development
+## Development

 Help improving this package to meet the project goals is always welcome. :)

-# License
+## License

 Keep-Sabbath is licensed under the BSD 3-Clause License.
+Feel free to use as needed in your own projects.
 See the LICENSE for full copyright and license information.